Edited By : Renée Deveney

 Crop rotation — changing the crops grown in a field from season-to-season or year-to-year — can break up weeds’ growth and reproductive cycles.
 Growing cover crops that protect and enrich the soil during the rotation also helps.

 Physical weed control uses brute force against weeds.
 Mechanical weeders pulled behind tractors can rip weeds out between rows.
-Thermal weeding uses flames, steam or hot water sprayed onto weeds to kill them with heat.
+Thermal weeding uses flames, steam or hot water sprayed onto weeds to kill them.

 Robotic Weeding

-French company Naio Technologies has been testing its Dino weeding robot in the U.S. The company says the electric robot can cover 12 acres in eight hours on its own.
+French company Naio Technologies has developed weeding robots for use in the U.S. and many other countries.
+The company says its electric robot Dino can cover almost 10 acres in eight hours on its own.

 The person operating the robot types in instructions, such as field and crop row dimensions, on the four-wheeled robot’s controls.
 It then uses GPS and cameras to move through the field using cultivator blades to rip up weeds.